w-DoubleU/Whack-A-Potato/README.md

-Python auto-whacker for the game Farmer against potatoes idle
+Python auto-whacker for the game 'Farmer Against Potatoes Idle'

 I've harnessed the magic of advanced image recognition using pyautogui to deliver an automated Whack-A-Potato.